Dicembre 16, 2018 /

 Remember to check the validity of your Australian passport.
 This one needs to be presented to the Embassy or the Consulate officers when you sign the Nulla Osta.
 Briefly, a Nulla Osta declares that there are no obstacles to get married in Italy and must be signed, whether you are single, divorced, or widowed, in the presence of an Australian Consular officer at the Australian Embassy in Rome or at the Australian Consulate in Milan.
 A Nulla Osta sworn outside of the Italian territory is not valid for use in Italy.
 Besides, if you have been married previously, you will need to prove the previous marriage’s termination.
 The consular officer who will be present at your signature of the Nulla Osta will need to see, where applicable, your original divorce certificate or the death certificate of your late spouse.
 Please note that photocopies are not acceptable.
 Please also note that, following the Italian rules in the subject of marriage, a divorced woman who desires to marry again within 300 days of her divorce date must seek authorization from an Italian Judge to get married in Italy.
 The Nulla Osta is valid for six months, and it costs around $70.00 per Australian citizen.
 All certificates, including divorce certificates or death certificates certifying the termination of your previous marriage, must be originals.
 Photocopies will not be accepted.

 Once you have obtained the Nulla Osta, it will have to be legalized by the Ufficio Legalizzazioni of the Prefettura.

 You may take the document to any Prefettura office in Italy.
 Your destination wedding planner can easily locate a Prefettura Office.

 - CIVIL CEREMONY:

 Is everything clear?
-Send us a free enquiry to get more Infos…Contact us
+Please send us a free inquiry to get more Infos…Contact us